 Infective endocarditis is a rare disease with an incidence of approximately 3-10 per 100,000 people per year in industrialized countries.
 [1,2,3,4] Recognizing infective endocarditis is difficult due to the non-specific symptoms, such as sepsis of unknown origin or fevers without recognizing the risk factors.
 [5] Currently, the accepted criteria for diagnosis are the modified Duke criteria.
-Furthermore, targeted antibiotic therapy for infective endocarditis should be guided by the results of two to three sets of blood cultures obtained from separate venipuncture sites.
+Furthermore, it is important that for the initiation of targeted antibiotic therapy for infective endocarditis, the organism is isolated from blood cultures, requiring two to three sets of blood cultures obtained from separate venipuncture sites.
 Any delay in treatment will have negative effects on clinical outcomes in acute bacterial infectious diseases [6] and raises the risk of developing complications including infectious recurrences, cardiac surgery because of the valvular sequelae of the disease, and death [7].

 A number of factors predispose to the development of infective endocarditis, such as age, sex, injection drug use, and dental infection, as well as the presence of co-morbid conditions such as structural heart disease, valvular disease, or intravascular device.
 Presently, there is ample information available regarding the common causes of infective endocarditis: staphylococci, streptococci, and enterococci.
 [8,9,10] However, there is limited knowledge for lesser known pathogens.
 One prominent microorganism is Gemella spp.

 Gemella spp. are facultatively anaerobic non-motile and non-spore forming Gram-positive cocci.
-Due to its misidentification as viridans group group streptococci, [11] it is very likely that Gemella is more important cause of clinical disease than is presently recognized.
-These are organisms are present in the mouth, gastrointestinal tract, and genitourinary tract of humans and other warm-blood animals, although serious systemic infections such as endocarditis usually lead to the clinical presentations.
+Due to its misidentification as viridans group group streptococci, [11] it is very likely that the genus is a more important cause of clinical disease than is presently recognized.
+These are organisms of the mouth, gastrointestinal tract, and genitourinary tract of humans and other warm-blood animals, although serious systemic infections such as endocarditis are the most prevalent clinical presentation.
 [12] Although Gemella spp. are associated with previous valvular injury or prosthetic valves, dental surgery, and colorectal surgery, [13] the true mode of infection leading to infective endocarditis still remains unclear.

-To understand the pathogenicity of the microorganism, identify risk factors and susceptible patient populations, a systematic review was conducted to elucidate the characteristics of endocarditis patients infected with Gemella spp. based on existing case reports and case series.
+It is important that to understand the pathogenicity of the microorganism in order to identify risk factors that predisposes an individual to an infection of a rare bacterium.
+Therefore, a systematic review was conducted to investigate characteristics of endocarditis patients infected with Gemella spp. based on existing case reports and case series.